10thfloor/fly-autoplacer/FUTURE.md

 # Sanity Check: Is This Approach Worth Continuing?

-Hey fellow devs!
-I've been working on this auto-placement system for Fly.io, and I wanted to share my thoughts on whether it's worth pursuing further.
+I wanted to share my thoughts on whether it's worth pursuing further.
 Short answer: yes, but we need to make some tweaks.

 ## Current Approach